copper-leaf/ballast/docs/feature-overview.md

 }
 ```

-!!! info
+> **Note:**

-    Pro tip: try using the new `data object`, available as a preview in [Kotlin 1.8.20](https://kotlinlang.org/docs/whatsnew1820.html#preview-of-data-objects-for-symmetry-with-data-classes)!
+> Pro tip: try using the new `data object`, available as a preview in [Kotlin 1.8.20](https://kotlinlang.org/docs/whatsnew1820.html#preview-of-data-objects-for-symmetry-with-data-classes)!
-    You can also use a `sealed interface` instead of `sealed class`.
+> You can also use a `sealed interface` instead of `sealed class`.

-!!! warning
+> **Warning:**

-    In a strict MVI model, using "one-off events" is sometimes [considered an anti-pattern](https://manuelvivo.dev/viewmodel-events-antipatterns).
+> In a strict MVI model, using "one-off events" is sometimes [considered an anti-pattern](https://manuelvivo.dev/viewmodel-events-antipatterns).
-    Ballast processes Events with a `Channel`, making for an "at-most once" delivery model, which may not offer strong
+> Ballast processes Events with a `Channel`, making for an "at-most once" delivery model, which may not offer strong
-    enough guarantees for your application.
+> enough guarantees for your application.
 If this model is not strong enough for your needs, it's best to take the
-    suggestion from the above article and reduce your Events to State instead of using Ballast's Events system.
+> suggestion from the above article and reduce your Events to State instead of using Ballast's Events system.
 ## Handlers

 Everything in the Contract is entirely declarative, but at some point Ballast needs to _do something_ with what you